The Story Of Solomon Northup

 "Twelve Years A Slave" - The Story Of A Saratoga Man Who Was Sold Into Slavery For 12 Years

-SARATOGA SPRINGS NY — The author of his autobiography (and later the subject of a motion picture starring Brad Pitt), Twelve Years a Slave, Solomon Northup was born in Minerva in 1808 and later lived in Saratoga as a free black man with his wife and family.
-He worked at various Saratoga hotels, including the Grand Union Hotel, as a performer and violinist.
+SARATOGA SPRINGS NY — The author of the autobiography (and later the subject of the Oscar winning movie of the same name), Twelve Years a Slave, Solomon Northup was born in Minerva in 1808 and later lived in Saratoga as a free black man with his wife and family.
+He worked at various Saratoga hotels, including the Grand Union Hotel, as a performer and a violinist.

 The fateful conversation between Northup and the two men is said to have happened on the corner of Broadway and Congress Street right here in Saratoga Springs on a winter day back in 1841.
-Today, there is an historical sign commemorating Northup at the very place he was abducted?
-It's on Broadway at the side entrance of the Visitor Center and reads: SOLOMON NORTHUP: Born 1808 a free man, lured from Saratoga, kidnapped and sold into slavery, 1841; Rescued, 1853.
-Author, "Twelve Years A Slave".
-Look for it next time you drive by!
+Today, there is an historical sign commemorating Northup at the very place he was abducted.
+It reads: SOLOMON NORTHUP: Born 1808 a free man, lured from Saratoga, kidnapped and sold into slavery, 1841; Rescued, 1853.
+Author, "Twelve Years A Slave."

-There is also a Solomon Northup Day here in Saratoga!
+Saratoga Springs also celebrates Solomon Northup Day.
 Founded by Saratoga native Renee Moore in 1999, "Solomon Northup Day -- A Celebration of Freedom" is now celebrated annually every third Saturday in July (Northup's birth month).
 The day commemorates the triumph of the human spirit and is host to events at Skidmore College and throughout Saratoga.